Cardiff Castle: 20th and 21st centuries

-In 1947, John, the fifth Marquess, inherited the castle on the death of his father and faced considerable death duties.
+In 1947, John, the fifth marquess, inherited the castle on the death of his father and faced considerable death duties.
 He sold the very last of the Bute lands in Cardiff and gave the castle and the surrounding park to the city on behalf of the people of Cardiff; the family flag was taken down from the castle as part of the official hand-over ceremony.
 The castle was protected as a grade I listed building and as a scheduled monument.
 The castle grounds are listed Grade I, jointly with Bute Park, on the Cadw/ICOMOS Register of Parks and Gardens of Special Historic Interest in Wales.

 Cardiff Castle is now run as a tourist attraction, and is one of the most popular sites in the city.
-The castle is not fully furnished, as the furniture and fittings in the castle were removed by the Marquess in 1947 and subsequently disposed of; an extensive restoration has been carried out, however, of the fittings originally designed for the Clock Tower by Burges.
-The Royal Welsh College of Music and Drama, founded in 1949, was housed in the castle's main range for many years, but moved into the castle's former stables north of the castle in 1998.
+The castle is not fully furnished, as the furniture and fittings in the castle were removed by the marquess in 1947 and subsequently disposed of; an extensive restoration has been carried out, however, of the fittings originally designed for the Clock Tower by Burges.
+The Royal Welsh College of Music and Drama, founded in 1949, was housed in the castle's main lodgings for many years, but moved into the castle's former stables north of the castle in 1998.
 A new interpretation centre, which opened in 2008, was built alongside the South Gate at a cost of £6 million, and the castle also contains "Firing Line", the joint regimental museum of the 1st The Queen's Dragoon Guards and the Royal Welsh.

 The castle has been used for a range of cultural and social events.
-The castle has seen various musical performances, including by Tom Jones, Green Day and the Stereophonics, with a capacity to accommodate over 10,000 people.
+The castle has seen various musical performances, including by Westlife, Tom Jones, A-HA, Green Day and the Stereophonics, with a capacity to accommodate over 10,000 people.
 During the 1960s and 1970s the castle was the setting for a sequence of military tattoos.